Skip to main content

 But it gets even murkier from there, as the Foundation is maybe (or maybe not) WordPress.org?
 And either way, the Foundation is apparently three people, and Matt Mullenweg is not only one of them, he appears to be the only active one!

 Of the other two board members, one is a blogger whose company Matt bought out, and who apparently is no longer in the industry.
-The other is apparently a Partner and Managing Director at—surprise!—a private equity firm (not to mention a twice-failed Republican politician).
+The other is reportedly a Partner and Managing Director at—surprise!—a private equity firm (not to mention a twice-failed Republican politician).

 Nobody holds any ability to check his power or challenge him.
 (That’s very relevant to what happens next.)